SAR Despeckling via Region-Aware Sparse Representation and Statistical Noise Approximation: Conclusion

 \section{Conclusion}

-This letter introduces an innovative SAR despeckling method that effectively combines the Log-Yeo-Johnson transformation with compressive sensing theory to address the challenges of non-Gaussian despeckling in SAR images.
+This paper introduces a simple and intuitive SAR despeckling method that combines Log-Yeo-Johnson transformation with compressive sensing theory to address the challenges of non-Gaussian despeckling in SAR images.
 By leveraging non-local sparse representation and auxiliary matrices, the proposed approach enhances noise characterization and sparsity, yielding superior despeckling performance.
-Extensive experiments on synthetic and real images demonstrate method's effectiveness in noise suppression and detail preservation, achieving state-of-the-art results across multiple evaluation metrics.
+Experiments on synthetic and real images demonstrate method's effectiveness in noise suppression and detail preservation.